First Year and Transfer J.D. Students

-The Free Application for Federal Student Aid is required for all applicants (unless you're only seeking private loans - this is not common).
+The Free Application for Federal Student Aid is required for ALL applicants (unless you're only seeking private loans or are an international student).
 It is the first step in determining your eligibility for federal aid (loans and work study).
 This is an ANNUAL process.

 Use School Code G21075.

-This step is required if you are a full-time JD applicant and wish to apply for need-based grant assistance.
-Skip this step if you are a part-time applicant and/or only wish to apply for loans.
+This step is required if you are a full-time JD applicant and wish to apply for need-based grant assistance for the first time.
+We do not have access to fee waivers for the CSS Profile.
+SKIP THIS STEP if you are a part-time, LLM or International applicant or only wish to apply for loans only.

-Parental information for BOTH parents is required on the CSS Profile for ALL need-based grant aid applicants regardless of age, Independence or marital status.
-Though the CSS Profile states that you should submit your parent's taxes, we ask that you DO NOT send tax documents to Georgetown Law UNLESS you have received a tentative Georgetown Dean's Grant award.
+Though the CSS Profile states that you should submit your parent's taxes, we ask that you DO NOT send tax documents to Georgetown Law UNLESS you have received a tentative Georgetown Dean's Tuition Grant award.

-See bottom of this page for additional information.
+Please see the bottom of this page for additional need-based grant information.

 Use School Code 7306.

-After you are admitted you can retrieve your GU Net ID and GUID/Student ID (GUID) credentials from the Status Check Website.
+After you are admitted you should retrieve your Georgetown Net ID and Student ID (GUID) credentials from the Office of Admissions' Status Check Website.

 *If you have any issues logging in, please contact the Office of Admissions at email@example.com